 - 42. As noted in the introduction, the implications of the technological developments described in this section, and their scope to contribute to living well in old age, need to be explored in the context of the many other factors influencing both health and well-being.
 This would include: - Implications for self-esteem and sense of place, associated with a changing role in society and the attitudes of others to us as we age.
 Choices around retirement, scope for continuing to work flexibly into older age where this is desired, and opportunities to contribute through voluntary work all affect meaning and purpose in life.
-Meaningful activity through volunteering has been identified as an important way in which to increase purpose in life, with additional associated significant health benefits. - The role of meaningful relationships through family and community contact, and the detrimental effect of social isolation and loneliness highlighted in particular through the experiences of older people under
+Meaningful activity through volunteering has been identified as an important way in which to increase purpose in life, with additional associated significant health benefits.130 - The role of meaningful relationships through family and community contact and the detrimental effect of social isolation and loneliness131 - highlighted in particular through the experiences of older people under the restrictions introduced to combat the COVID-19 pandemic.
+Research is needed to understand what social interventions are most effective in

-Kaeser SA, Lehallier B, Tigard M et al. (2021) A neuronal blood marker is associated with mortality in old age Nature Aging 1(2): 218-25.
+127 Kaeser SA, Lehallier B, Tigard M et al. (2021) A neuronal blood marker is associated with mortality in old age Nature Aging 1(2): 218-25.